itzfurizugg/my-dosmok/README.md

 This Website will automaticly play Sound when there's any click activities

-Stil in Beta because i haven't fix for Responsive Mobile
+Still in Beta because i haven't fix for Responsive Mobile

 # ⚠️ WARNING!

-this website containt 18+ sound effect for trolling, be carefull using this and for entertaiment purpose only!
+This Website containt 18+ sound effect for trolling, be carefull using this and for entertaiment purpose only!

 # 📸 Screenshot